weismanm12/Online-Retailer-Marketing-Metrics-and-KPIs/README.md

-# Online Retailer Marketing Metrics and KPIs Tracking
+# Sales Analysis and Marketing KPI Tracking for an Online Retailer

 ## Table of Contents
 1. [Introduction](#introduction)